rbardini/jest-it-up/README.md

-  -s, --silent                 do not output messages -d, --dry-run                process but do not change files -v, --version                output the version number -h, --help                   display help for command
+  -s, --silent                 do not output messages -d, --dry-run                process but do not change files -v, --version                output the version number -p, --precision              number of threshold decimal places to persist -h, --help                   display help for command
 ```